Artificial Intelligence (AI) in Teaching and Learning

 Note: When developing assignments and projects, it is essential to recognize that not all AI tools are designed for universal accessibility, which may limit their use for students.

-If you are interested in experimenting with AI in your course, explore the assignment suggestions in Update Your Course Syllabus for chatGPT by Ryan Watkins and Understanding AI Writing Tools and their Uses for Teaching and Learning at UC Berkeley by Berkeley’s Center for Teaching & Learning.
-The examples below are adapted from those resources and provide methods to incorporate ChatGPT into your course assignments.
+If you are interested in experimenting with AI in your course, explore Understanding AI Writing Tools and their Uses for Teaching and Learning at UC Berkeley by Berkeley’s Center for Teaching & Learning.

-Similar to using TurnItIn software to detect plagiarism, there are tools designed to detect AI-generated content.
-However, it is important to note that there are limitations to using these tools, and there is no guarantee they are fully accurate.
-Further, their use may create an adversarial relationship with students and have other unintended consequences.
-A blog post by University of Mississippi instructor Marc Watkins describes this issue and shows examples of output from multiple detection tools.
+Accusations of student use of AI tools, when not allowed, may create an adversarial relationship with students and have other unintended consequences.
+A blog post by University of Mississippi instructor Marc Watkins shows examples of output from multiple detection tools and their inaccuracy.

 Loading...